javierriveracastro/betteroll-swade/README.md

 When enabled the default npc sheet will be modified to add small images before the skills.
 Clicking on then will make the roll.

+## Skill results

+If you enable it on settings you should be able to see a result roll.

+![]

+This looks like this

+![]

+The first input box is the modifier to the roll, the second one the target (difficulty) number.
+If you modify any of then a new result will be calculated.
+Note that modifying this values is local to your computer, other people can't see it.

 ## Weapon Rolls

 Weapon rolls can be toggled from the weapon image either in the inventory or quick access.